o-RDS/o-rds-server/routes/README.md

 ![Twilio Phone Number 2](../photos/Twilio_Phone_Number_2.jpg "Twilio Phone Number 2")

-Take a note of the phone number you choose, as you'll need this is setting up your environment variables (step 2).
+Take a note of the phone number you choose, as you'll need this in setting up your environment variables (step 2).

 # Twilio Step 2: Set Up Environment Variables